 So many programs to choose from

 Students can choose from a wide range of semester and academic year programs.
-Search and compare Boston College programs and approved external programs.
+Search and compare Boston College programs and Affiliate programs.
 The advising and application process for semester and academic year programs is similar.
 Application instructions are available to assist students in the process.

 Students can extend their time abroad by adding a BC faculty-led summer program or internship.
-Note that the advising and application process for summer programs is different.
+Please note that the advising and application process for summer programs differs.
 Information and application instructions for summer programs and internships are available to assist students.

-What is the difference between BC and external programs?
+What is the difference between BC and Affiliate programs?

 BC Program Tuition: BC tuition